m1el/m1el.github.io/coding-sewer-tales/004-you-are-using-it-wrong.md

 > not-a-bug.
 Closed.

 I was *really* close to snapping and raging in the comments & possibly quitting that day.
-I chose to go to the gym and punch a sandbag for 15 minutes.
+Instead, I chose to go to the gym and punch a sandbag for 15 minutes.

 Channeling all of my inner Buddha, I respond: